Chart Color Schemes

 Ascot lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-As of Nov 2025, the estimated population of the suburb of Ascot (WA) is around 3,471, reflecting a growth of 376 people since the 2021 Census.
-This increase represents a 12.1% change from the previous population count of 3,095.
-The latest resident population estimate by AreaSearch, based on examination of the ABS ERP data release in June 2024 and validation of new addresses, is 3,469.
-This results in a density ratio of 923 persons per square kilometer, comparable to averages seen across other locations assessed by AreaSearch.
-The suburb's growth rate since the 2021 Census exceeded the national average of 8.9%, making it a growth leader in the region.
-Overseas migration was the primary driver of population gains during recent periods.
+As of Nov 2025, the population of the Ascot (WA) statistical area (Lv2) is estimated at around 3,503 people, reflecting an increase of 408 people since the 2021 Census which reported a population of 3,095.
+This change is inferred from AreaSearch's estimation of the resident population at 3,451 following examination of ABS' latest ERP data release (June 2024) and an additional 57 validated new addresses since the Census date.
+This results in a density ratio of 931 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
+The Ascot (WA) (SA2)'s population growth of 13.2% since the 2021 census exceeded the national average of 9.7%, marking it as a growth leader in the region.
+Overseas migration was primarily responsible for this population growth during recent periods.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.

 Frequently Asked Questions - Population